jhonalino/javascriptjhon.com/posts/get-your-javascript-web-app-started-without-react.md

 layout: layouts/post.njk
 ---

-If you're used to writing javascript with frameworks, writing with vanilla javascript can be intimidating.
-But it doesn't have to be that way! it can be a lot quicker to get started especially without all the tooling and configuration bloat that usually comes with a framework.
-All you need is an HTML file, a script tag and 5 simple steps
+If you’re used to writing JavaScript (JS) with frameworks, then writing with vanilla JavaScript can be intimidating; however, it doesn’t have to be that way!
+It can actually be a lot quicker to get an app started, especially without using all the extra tooling and configurations that usually come with frameworks.
+All you need is an HTML file, a script tag, and 5 simple steps.

 ```html
 <!DOCTYPE html>